bat-serjo/PyIface/README.rst

 -------------------

-Pyiface is a package that exposes the network interfaces of the operating system in a easy to use and transparent way Typical usage looks like this:
+Pyiface is a package that exposes the network interfaces of the operating system in an easy to use and transparent way.
+Typical usage looks like this:

 .. code-block:: python